abajwa-hw/nifi-network-processor/README.md

 ```
 - Restart Nifi from Ambari

-- import template for flow that uses custom processor to parse tcpdump
+- Download to local laptop (not sandbox) xml template for flow that uses Custom processor to parse tcpdump flow from https://github.com/abajwa-hw/nifi-network-processor/raw/master/templates/TCPDump_Custom_Processor_Exmple.xml

+- Open Nifi UI and delete the existing flow by:
+  - Control-A to select all the components and right click on any processor and select Delete

+- Import the custom processor flow template info Nifi:
+  - Import template by clicking on Templates (third icon from right) which will launch the 'Nifi Flow templates' popup
+  - Browse and navigate to where ever you downloaded TCPDump_Custom_Processor_Exmple.xml on your local machine
+  - Click Import.
+Now the template should appear in 'Nifi Flow templates' popup window
+  - Close the popup window

+- Instantiate the 'TCPDump_Custom_Processor_Exmple' dashboard template:
+  - Drag/drop the Template icon (7th icon form left) onto the canvas so that a picklist popup appears
+  - Select 'TCPDump_Custom_Processor_Exmple' and click Add

-- run the flow
+- Run the flow